simonmerino/getting_and_cleaning_data/Readme.md

 # getting_and_cleaning_data
 This repo contains code for the exercise requested in the Getting and Cleaning Data final exam.
+This code is in the file run_analysis.R

 The code does the following: